Jonathan Rowan: Kidderminster Harriers

-Kettering Town
+Non-league

 Rowan joined Conference North side Kettering Town along with fellow former Grimsby teammate Steve Croudson.
 After playing in only a handful of games for the club who were briefly managed by Paul Gascoigne he moved on again.

-Gainsborough Trinity

 Rowan signed for fellow Conference North side Gainsborough Trinity during the 2005–2006 season however he initially struggled too break into the first team at Trinity and found himself playing second fiddle to other strikers at the club.
 He briefly left Gainsborough for a month, but returned and won his place back in the team and create a brief striking partnership with Dave Reeves and Clint Marcelle.

-Boston Town

-After a brief spell with Ossett Town in 2005, he joined Boston Town of the United Counties Football League who were 9 levels below the Football League Championship to which he had made his debut in for Grimsby only five years previously.
-At Boston he notched an impressive scoring rate.
-This enabled him to move back up the footballing pyramid the following season.
+After a brief spell with Ossett Town in 2005, he joined Boston Town of the United Counties Football League.

-Boston United

 In the summer of 2007 he transferred to cross town neighbours Boston United.
 The club had just suffered relegation from the Football League but due to financial irregularities at York Street the club were also demoted from the Conference National a few weeks later and had to start the 2007–2008 season playing in the Conference North.
 In his first season with United his performances earned him being voted the Player of the Season.

 Despite United finishing mid table more off the field complications saw the club demoted for a second time this time into the Northern Premier League.
 By the end of the 2008–2009 season The Pilgriims had failed to win promotion and the manager along with most of the playing squad departed that summer.

-Return to Boston Town

-Rowan returned to part-timers Boston Town for the 2009–2010 season. whilst also being contracted to former club Grimsby Town as a Community Coach, at the end of the season Rowan left Boston Town for a second time and opted to end his playing career to take up interests in coaching within the sport.
+Rowan returned to part-timers Boston Town for the 2009–2010 season. whilst also being contracted to former club Grimsby Town as a Community Coach, at the end of the season Rowan left Boston Town for a second time and opted to end his playing career.